Nonparametric risk bounds for time-series forecasting: Risk bounds

-The $\delta_d(f)$ term arises from taking a fixed-memory approximation, of length $d$, to predictors with growing memory.
-As will become clear in the proof, we make this approximation to apply the previous theorem, but it involves a trade-off.
-As $d\nearrow n$, $\delta_d(f) \searrow 0$, but this drives $\mu \searrow 0$, resulting in fewer effective training points whereas smaller $d$ has the opposite effect.
-Also, $\delta_d(f)$ depends on $\E\big[\mnorm{Y_1}\big]$ which is not necessarily desirable.
-However, \autoref{ass:B} has the consequence that $\E\big[\mnorm{Y_1}\big] \leq M <\infty$. \begin{corollary} Given a sample $\mathbf{Y}_1^n$ such that \autoref{ass:A} and \autoref{ass:B} hold, suppose that the model class $\F$ is linear in the data and has growing memory.
-Fix some $1\leq d < n$.
-Then, for any $f \in \F$, the following bound holds with probability at least $1-\eta$,
+The $\delta_d(f_2)$ term arises from taking a fixed-memory approximation, of length $d$, to predictors with growing memory\footnote{There are several ways one could make such an approximation.
+To simplify the proof, we have simplify set all coefficients at lags beyond $d$ to zero rather than, e.g., asking for the $d$-memory linear predictor coming closest in $L_2$ to the infinite-memory predictor.}.
+As becomes clear in the proof (see \autoref{sec:proofs-results-srefs}), we make this approximation to apply the previous theorem, but it involves a trade-off.
+As $d\nearrow n$, $\delta_d(f_2) \searrow 0$, but this drives $\mu \searrow 0$, resulting in fewer effective training points, whereas smaller $d$ has the opposite effect.
+The summation inside square braces on the left is the difference between empirical risks for $f_2$ and that of the truncated predictor $f_2^{\prime}$ which uses only the most recent $d$ data values.
+That is,